 This post was written by an external contributor.
-Starting your teaching placement?
+Starting your teaching placement or internship?
 Here’s some top tips from Jenna Farmer to get you off to a good start.

 However prepared you think you are for a career in teaching, many find the transition to their first placement a bit of a rollercoaster.
 Whilst research and lectures are all well and good, nothing quite compares to the first time you stand in front of a classroom.
 If you’re about to embark on your first teaching placement, here’s 10 tips to make it just that little bit easier.